Skip to main content

 The key is used to reference the service definition in other models.
 When exporting BPMN or CMMN models, this is the value that is contained in the XML file.

 An empty service definition model is now created.
-Switch the Type field to Expression.
 The screen now looks something like this:

 Assume that the Spring bean is exposed with the name customerInfoService.
 For example, the bean could be exposed as follows: